 Multiple Time Frame Analysis

-Multiple timeframes analysis equals using 2 chart time frames to trade stock indices - a shorter one used for trading and a longer one to check trend.
+Multiple time frames analysis equals using 2 chart time frames to trade stock indices - a shorter one used for trading & a longer one to check trend.

-Since it is always good to follow the trend, in Multiple Timeframe Analysis, the longer time frame gives us the direction of the long-term trend.
+Since it's always good to follow the trend, in Multiple Time Frame Analysis, the longer time frame gives us the direction of the long-term trend.

-If the long-term market direction supports the direction of the smaller chart time frame then the probability of being profitable is greatly increased.
-This is because even if you make a mistake the long-term trend will eventually save you.
-Also if you trade with direction of the market, then mostly you will be on the winning side, this is what this analysis is all about.
+If the long-term market direction supports the direction of the smaller time frame then the probability of being profitable is greatly increased.
+This is because even if you makes mistake the long term trend will eventually save you.
+Also if you trade with direction of the market, then mostly you will be on the winning side, this is what this analysis is about.

 Remember there's a popular saying by many Indices and stock market investors that says: "The trend is your friend' - never go against the stock market.

-There are four different types of traders - all these use different charts to trade as explained below.
+There are 4 different types of traders - all these use different charts to trade as explained below.

-Examples of how each type of trader uses multiple Stock Indices Trading time frames analysis strategy:
+Examples of how each type of trader uses multiple Stock Indices time frames analysis strategy:

 Scalpers

-This group holds onto their trades for only a few minutes.
+This group holds onto their trade transactions for only a few minutes.
 The scalper never holds on to a trade for more than ten minutes.
-With the aim of making small amount of pips profit: 5 - 20 pips.
+With the objective of making small amount of pips profit: 5 - 20 pips.

-A Scalper using 1 min chart wants to go long, checks 5 min chart, which looks like the one below, since 5 min show indices trend is moving up, then decides from the analysis it's okay to buy.
+A Scalper using 1 min chart wants to go long, checks 5 min chart, that resembles the one below, since 5 min show trend is moving up, then decides from the analysis it's okay to buy.

 Day Traders

-This group holds on to their trades for a few hours but not more than a day.
-With the aim of making quite a number of pips: 30 - 100 pips.
+This group holds onto their trade transactions for few hours but not more than one day.
+With the objective of making quite a number of pips: 30 - 100 pips.

-Day trader trading 15 min chart wants to go long, checks 1 H chart, which looks like the one below, since 1 hour highlights market indices trend is moving up, then decides from the analysis it's okay to buy
+Day trader trading 15 min chart wants to go long, checks 1 H chart, that resembles the one below, since 1 hour highlights market trend is moving up, then decides from the analysis it's okay to buy

 Swing Traders

-This group holds on to their trades for a few days to a week.
-With the aim of making a large number of pips: 100 - 400 pips.
+This group holds onto their trade transactions for few days to a week.
+With the objective of making a big number of pips: 100 - 400 pips.

-Swing trader using 1 H chart wants to go short, checks 4 hour chart, which looks like the stock trading example explained and illustrated below, since 4 hour highlights the trend is moving down, then decides from the analysis it's okay to sell.
+Swing trader using 1 H chart wants to go short, checks 4 hour chart, that resembles the stock trading example explained and illustrated below, since 4 hour highlights the trend is moving down, then decides from the analysis it's okay to sell.

 Position traders

-These are the investors that hold on to their trades for weeks or months.
+These are the traders who hold onto their trade transactions for weeks or months.
 With the aim of making a large number of pips: 300 - 1000 pips.

 How to Define A Trend